-John Clay, who died at his home in West Bridgford on February 11, 2011, was a sound right hand opening batsman, whose first-class career for Nottinghamshire ran from 1948 to 1961.
-He was a well-known personality at Trent Bridge through his long life, for, apart from a few years in Kimberley he lived within walking distance (he never bothered with motor cars) all his life.
+John Clay, who died at his home in West Bridgford on 11 February 2011, was a sound right hand opening batsman whose First-Class career for Nottinghamshire ran from 1948 to 1961.
+He was a well-known personality at Trent Bridge throughout his long life, for, apart from a few years in Kimberley he lived within walking distance (he never bothered with motor cars) all his life.

 For many years Clay spent the winter months with the Notts CCC Supporters Association helping to raise funds for the county club – indeed this was the only way the club managed to pay for capital expenditure.
 The County Club did not create its own marketing dept until the late 1970s.
 Clay’s final cricket was for Forest Amateurs, and he worked for Boots.
 Until very recently he attended many county matches, though he was not one of the older generation, heard frequently on TV and radio, who disparaged the skills of current players in comparison with those of the past.

 To many in West Bridgford he remained the epitome of everything that Nottinghamshire cricket should represent and he will be missed by a multitude of friends and casual acquaintances, who liked to stop and chat over the latest trends whilst putting them in an historical context.